emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 **Success**: The target takes 8d8 cold damage.\
 **Failure**: The target takes 4d8 cold damage.\
 **Critical Failure**: the target is unaffected.

+At 7th level and 15th level, the damage increases by 2d8 on a Failure, 5d8 on a Success, and 10d8 on a Critical Success.

 You can use this Flourish once per day.